Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease) in Dogs

 Causes

 The exact causes of SLE are not yet fully understood, but it is believed that a combination of genetic factors, environmental factors, and possibly hormonal influences play a role.
-Certain breeds, such as the German Shepherd, Beagle, and Afghan Hound, appear to be more susceptible to developing SLE, suggesting a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
+Certain breeds, such as the German Shepherd, Beagle, and Afghan Hound, seem more susceptible to developing SLE, indicating a genetic predisposition.

-Environmental factors, such as certain medications, infections, or even sunlight, can also act as triggers by activating or enhancing the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body..
-Hormonal influences, especially in female dogs, may also play a role, as they are more frequently affected by the disease than male dogs.
+Environmental factors, such as certain medications, infections, or even sunlight, can also act as triggers by activating or intensifying the immune system.
+Hormonal influences, especially in female dogs, could also play a role, as they are affected by the disease more often than male dogs.

 Symptoms